A Framework and Benchmark for Deep Batch Active Learning for Regression: Selection Methods

 \subsubsection{Largest cluster maximum distance}

 As an alternative to the randomized \KMeansPP{} method, we propose a novel deterministic method that is inspired by the same objective (\eqref{eq:sum_squared_dists}).
 This method, which we call \LCMD{} (largest cluster maximum distance), is visualized in \Cref{fig:lcmd_steps}.
-It can be formally defined as follows: We interpret points $\tbfx \in \Xsel$ as cluster centers.
+Intuitively, we enforce (REP) by limiting the selection to the largest cluster, while we also enforce (DIV) by picking the maximum distance point within this cluster. \LCMD{} can be formally defined as follows: We interpret points $\tbfx \in \Xsel$ as cluster centers.
 For each point $\bfx \in \Xrem$, we define its associated center $c(\bfx) \in \Xsel$ as

 If there are multiple minimizers, we pick an arbitrary one of them.
 Then, for each center $\tbfx \in \Xsel$, we define the cluster size

 We then pick the maximum-distance point from the cluster with maximum size: